TwistPHP/TwistPHP/docs/examples/database/1-get.md

 The easiest way of getting data out of the database is with the helpers that come with TwistPHP.

-The `records()` method returns an object designed to make working with your database OO (and easy!).
-It accepts two parameters, the first being the table name and optionally the second parameter is the database name.
+Using the `records()` method, you are given an object with all the functionality to read and write data to the database.

-Parameter two by default is set to the value of the 'TWIST_DATABASE_NAME' config variable.
+It accepts two parameters, the first being the table name and optionally the second parameter is the database name, which by default is set to the value of the `TWIST_DATABASE_NAME` config variable.

 All data passed in to any of the `records()` methods is automatically escaped before being used in an SQL query.